microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 # Authorization and the security API in Microsoft Graph

-Security data that's accessible via the security API in Microsoft Graph is sensitive and is protected by both permissions and Azure Active Directory (Azure AD) roles.
+Security data accessible via the security API in Microsoft Graph is sensitive and is protected by both permissions and Azure Active Directory (AAD) roles.

 The security API supports two types of authorization:

 - **Application-level authorization**, where there is no signed-in user (for example, a SIEM scenario).
-The permissions granted to the application determine authorization.
+The permissions granted to the application determine authorization. </br>Note: this option can also support cases where _Role-Based Access Control_ (aka RBAC) is managed by the application.
-- **User delegated authorization**, where a user who is a member of the Azure AD tenant is signed in.
-The user must be a member of the Azure AD Security Reader Limited Admin role, in addition to the application having been granted the required permissions.
+- **User delegated authorization**, where a user who is a member of the AAD tenant is signed in.
+The user must be a member of an AAD Limited Admin role - either _Security Reader_ or _Securty Administrator_, in addition to the application having been granted the required permissions.

 There are two types of client applications: the Microsoft Graph Explorer, and a custom client app. </br> If calling from Graph Explorer:

-- The AAD tenant admin must explicitly grant consent for the requested permissions to the Graph Explorer application
+- The AAD tenant admin must explicitly grant consent for the requested permissions to the Graph Explorer application.
-- The user must be a member of the Security Reader Limited Admin role in AAD
+- The user must be a member of the Security Reader Limited Admin role in AAD (either _Security Reader_ or _Security Administrator_)

 > **Note**: Graph Explorer does not support application-level authorization

 If calling from a custom/your own application:

 - The AAD tenant admin must explicitly grant consent to your application.
 This is required both for application-level authorization as well as for user delegated authorization.
-- The user must be a member of the Security Reader Limited Admin role in AAD - if using user delegated authorization.
+- If using user delegated authorization, the user must be a member of the _Security Reader_ or _Security Administrator_ Limited Admin role in AAD.

 The following section contains a detailed technical explanation of using the Authorization mechanisms.